 **Originally published updated January 7th, 2020.
 Updated April 26th, 2021**

-Long gone are the days of hopping on your BMX bike, riding around the corner of your neighborhood, Capri Sun in hand and heading over to your friends’ house for a friendly game of Super Mario Kart.
+Long gone are the days of hopping on your BMX bike, riding around the corner of your neighborhood, Capri Sun in hand, and heading over to your friends’ house for a friendly game of Super Mario Kart.
 While that statement may have potentially aged me more than I intended, every gamer kid can relate to this experience.
 Except in the modern world, there’s no need to hop on your Mongoose and pedal your way to Johnny’s house for some friendly competition.
-Nowadays, you can just hop your Xbox, PS4, PC, or even your mobile device and immediately be dropped into a world of amazing visuals and some intense head to head competition, all courtesy of the internet.
+Nowadays, you can just hop on your Xbox, PS4, PC, or even your mobile device and immediately be dropped into a world of amazing visuals and some intense head-to-head competition – all courtesy of the internet.

 Gaming has been improving at a far greater rate than any technology that came before it, specifically on mobile.
 Add in the rise of influencer marketing – where professional and celebrity gamers broadcast their gameplay to massive audiences on platforms like YouTube and Twitch- and you have a bustling industry ripe for even further growth and expansion.
 Android games seem to be pushing the envelope – and the capabilities of the device’s graphics card – and achieve new heights every year.
 And fresh on the heels of the release of Android Nougat and Vulkan API, rapid advancement is all but assured to continue in this thriving market.
 It won’t be long before mobile sees some even more impressive titles than we have now!